Swiftal13/The-Self-taught-Computer-Scientist/DataStructures.md

 you combine primitive data types to form **compound data types** such as a record data structure

 # Static vs Dynamic
-Static data structures have a set amount of memory allocated to the data structure
+Static data structures have a set amount of memory allocated to the data structure.
+A fixed size amount of memory